How to file your taxes online without hurting your wallet or your privacy

 But experts say when choosing a software provider, you may want to dig into specifics including cost transparency, access to help from tax experts, whether data can be imported or rolled over year to year, company track record, how many years it’s been in business, whether the service uses personal data for reasons other than filing, and how often the software updates.
 And at all costs, avoid buying into deals that offer free tax filing services that lock you into buying something with your refund or paying extra to get your refund faster.

-There are “a lot of predatory” tax preparation services “that say use your refund here,” said Sonja Pippin, an accounting professor at the University of Nevada in Reno.
+There are “a lot of predatory” tax preparation services “that say use your refund here,” said Sonja Pippin, an accounting professor at the University of Nevada at Reno.
 “Don’t do that.”

 In terms of the value, the best service really depends on individual taxpayer needs and preferences.
 Taxpayers should ask themselves what’s more important: price or features?
 That might boil down to how complex their filing is, whether they want a stable price across years or how much professional tax support they need.